 - On the other hand, we are also scared to open up and be vulnerable because we might get hurt.

 Vanessa Van Edwards calls this the “Relational Paradox” that can lead to a vicious cycle of unfulfilling relationships.
-Here are her tips to stop hiding your true self, like using a “slow opening” to announce your true self, plus why you should tell people you care about them so you feel freer to be yourself around them:
+Watch our video below for her tips to stop hiding your true self, like using a “slow opening” to announce your true self, plus why you should tell people you care about them so you feel freer to be yourself around them:

 How to Overcome It: Many mainstream efforts have been to “rebrand” vulnerability as courage, but the American culture still ingrains the idea that vulnerability is a weakness.
 Conquering this mindset requires shifting your mindset and practicing small forms of self-disclosure with people you already trust.
 Watch this famous TED Talk by Brene Brown to learn more about transforming vulnerability into strength: